lsst-dm/dmtn-120/index.rst

 Avro meets many, but not all, of our criteria:

-* It uses the Apache 2.0 license.
+* it uses the Apache 2.0 license.
-* It has built-in support for both C++ and Python, although the Python API is much better.
+* it has built-in support for both C++ and Python, although the Python API is much better.
-* It has built-in support for JSON, as well as a proprietary format.
+* it has built-in support for JSON, as well as a proprietary format.
 We can, in principle, support additional formats using stream I/O, but the interfaces do not appear to have been designed for third-party implementations.
-* It supports schema versioning.
+* it supports schema versioning.
-* It may be possible to unpersist ``lsst.afw.table.io`` files by treating it as a custom format.
+* it may be possible to depersist ``lsst.afw.table.io`` files by treating it as a custom format.
-* It natively supports arrays of arbitrary type, including numeric primitives.
+* it natively supports arrays of arbitrary type, including numeric primitives.
-* It does not natively handle polymorphism, though we could emulate it by storing an explicit class name (much like ``lsst.afw.table.io`` does).
+* it does not natively handle polymorphism, though we could emulate it by storing an explicit class name (much like ``lsst.afw.table.io`` does).
   Avro makes heavy use of dynamic typing on depersistence, so differences in the persisted form among related classes are not a problem.
-* Its tables are row-oriented, so it does not have any special ability to partially read objects.
+* its tables are row-oriented, so it does not have any special ability to partially read objects.
-* It does not natively store object references, though we could emulate them by introducing a unique object ID data type.
+* it does not natively store object references, though we could emulate them by introducing a unique object ID data type.
-* In Python, the persisted form is a :class:`dict` from field names to field values, which is reasonably human-readable.
+* in Python, the persisted form is a :class:`dict` from field names to field values, which is reasonably human-readable.

 Option: cereal
 --------------